syamilmj/aqua-page-builder/README.md

 ### Important Notes

-I'm opening this github repo for authors to start developing their themes to support Aqua Page Builder.
+* I'm opening this github repo for authors to start developing their themes to support Aqua Page Builder.
 They are not currently for public release so please don't release a theme that supports it until you get my personal permission to do so.
 Thank you :)
+* The plugin does not currently support multisite installation, sorry!

 ### Overview